 If a tourism operator’s biggest gripe with Instagram is time; ‘finding good content’ is a close second.
 This always seems so odd, because most operators are fortunate enough to run businesses with stunning vistas or views (hello, you work in tourism not construction!) and even if the product itself isn’t insanely photogenic in its own right (e.g. a motel), the broader destination certainly will be.

 Using accommodation as an example, encouraging people to visit your region will always result in people needing accommodation – so posting general destination images to create intent to visit is still a strategic use of Instagram.
 To help keep your content ideas fresh, we recommend you write down content themes to help keep your feed on track.
 For example, a hotel might post four times a week, sharing the following content:

 Post 2: Destination sunset

 Post 3: Nearby attraction walking/short drive from the accommodation

 Post 4: Onsite activity e.g. pool/gym guests can visit.

-These themes can run on repeat – or for more variation, curate at least nine different types of themes so your nine square grid in Instagram is always different and interesting – and you never get stuck/bored or confused with what to post next.
+These themes can run on repeat – or for more variation, curate at least nine different types of themes so your nine-square grid in Instagram is always interesting – and you never get stuck/bored or confused with what to post next.

 4. Book a photographer to capture content to roll out over the coming months